akshaypastagiya/PFDA/README.md

 #### Assessment-01
 This Folder is to complet the assesment to get the understanding of Programing For Data Analystics Module
 #### Assessment-02
-Assignment done Display NI Bank Holiday
-Assisment done to display the Unique Bank Holiday in Northen Ireland
+Assignment done Display Northen Ireland Bank Holiday Assisment done to display the Unique Bank Holiday in Northen Ireland

 ### Lacture - 3
 Read Data from URL
+#### Assignment03
+In this assignment need to create pie chart for the domain Domain csv file is on https://drive.google.com/uc?id=1AWPf-pJodJKeHsARQK_RHiNsE8fjPCVK&export=download To read file we will be using pands